 - you can see the whole structure of the Colosseum even without this special access, from the ground level or second tier which are open to everybody with a standard ticket.
 It is mainly a matter of perspective.

-- private slots are almost impossible to get and even a shared access is becoming more and more hard to buy: few tickets are on sale and they are only released once a month in one specific day of the month before (and this selling day changes every month)
+- private slots are almost impossible to get and even a shared access is becoming more and more hard to buy: few tickets are on sale and they are only released once a trimester.

 - There are several big companies which invest a lot of time and money (hiring staff only for this selling day and keeping them online and over the phones all day long) to buy the largest amount of tickets they can.
-They will resell these tickets at high price in conjunction with their tours.
+They will resell these tickets at higher price in conjunction with their tours.
 Of course this practice results into a lack of availability after few hours of the opening of sales.
-Last month (march 2017) finding one access was as hard as buying a ticket for the U2 concert!!!
+Finding a slot now is as hard as buying a ticket for the U2 concert!!!

 - you can decide a standard tour of the Colosseum is enough, you will learn everything about the Colosseum in any case and we can combine the standard visit to an “Underground Rome” tour, including other sites nearby in order to understand the stratification of Rome.

 - you can check the official website of the company managing the tickets of the Colosseum here: www.coopculture.it.
 And you can try to secure the tickets on your own.
-They sell the simple access (in this case, if you wish to have a private guide with you, buy a 2 euro reservation with no ticket for your guide as well) or you can buy the internal guided tour of the Colosseum (approx 75’).
-If you are interested in a visit of the Forum/Palatine area (these sites are included in the ticket you buy for the Colosseum) we can meet you the same or following day outside the Colosseum and tour these areas with you.
+They sell the simple access (in this case, if you wish to have a private guide with you, buy a 2 euro reservation with no ticket for your guide as well) or you can buy the internal guided tour of the Colosseum (approx 75’ long).
+If you are interested in a visit of the Forum/Palatine area (these sites are included in the ticket you buy for the Colosseum) we can meet you later outside the Colosseum and tour these areas with you.

-- This internal company (Coopculture) has several guides at disposal, we know some of them, most are archaeologists and well prepared tour guides.
+- this internal company (Coopculture) has several guides at disposal, we know some of them, most are archaeologists and well prepared tour guides.
 It has to be said they reiterate this tour more than once a day and some days in a row.
 They know their stuff, but sometimes they lose freshness and enthusiasm.
-Some other companies offering group tours at the Colosseum’s underground do not suffer the same problem and we are pleased to recommend “Mind the Guide” because we personally know the founder and the guides working there and we can grant you will be satisfied with the tour.
-Follow this link to check their calendar (only few days before the month of your visit is planned) and book your tour online or send them an email at email@example.com

 Be informed and chose what’s best for you!